phpearth/PHP.earth/content/answers.md

 asking questions.

 To give something back to the community you are encouraged to help people the way you can.
-However not every answer is unfortunately helpful everytime.
+However, not every answer is unfortunately helpful everytime.

 ## Introduction